cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/system/futuresystemsuse.rst

 .. tip::

-   See :doc:`../linux/shell` for more details on what a shell is and how to use it.
+   See Section :ref:`s-shell-lesson` for more details on what a shell is and how to use it.

 This security is accomplished by encrypting the data that is sent between the two endpoints.
 In order for this communication to be